Run-DMC: Tougher Than Leather, changing times

 Amidst the changing times and sliding sales, Run-DMC released Back from Hell in 1990.
 The album was the worst-reviewed of their career, as the group tried to re-create itself musically with ill-advised forays into new jack swing (a then-popular style of production that sonically merged hip-hop and contemporary R&B) and sometimes-preachy lyrical content.
 The two singles released, the anti-drug, anti-crime song "Pause" and street narrative "The Ave", had little success, and the group began to look outdated.
 Reeling from their first taste of failure, personal problems began to surface for the trio.
 McDaniels, who had been a heavy drinker in recent years, was losing control to alcoholism.
 Jay was involved in a life-threatening car accident and survived two gunshot wounds after an incident in 1990.
 In 1991, Simmons was charged with raping a college student in Ohio, though the charges were later dropped.

 With so much personal chaos and professional uncertainty, the members turned to faith to try to steady their lives.
 Both Simmons and McDaniels joined the church, with Run becoming especially devoted following his legal troubles and the toll it took on his finances.

 After a three-year hiatus that seemingly saw rap music move on without them, the rejuvenated Run-DMC returned in 1993 with Down with the King.
 Building on the gritty sound of Tougher Than Leather, and adding some subtle religious references, the album featured guest appearances and production by several hip-hop notables (including Pete Rock & CL Smooth and Q-Tip of A Tribe Called Quest).
 Buoyed by the title track and first single, the album entered the charts at No. 1 and No. 7 on the pop charts.

 Even though the album went platinum, the song proved to be their last hit.
 Jam Master Jay also found success on his own; he had founded his own label JMJ Records, and discovered and produced the group Onyx, which had tremendous success in 1993 following the release of their hit single, "Slam".
 Later that same year, Run became an ordained minister, and in 1995 the iconic group appeared in The Show, a Def Jam-produced documentary that featured several of hip-hop's biggest acts discussing the lifestyle and sacrifices of the industry.

 Later years, Mizell's murder and breakup

 Over the next few years, the group did very little recording.
-Mizell produced and mentored up and coming artists, including Onyx and 50 Cent, whom he eventually signed to the JMJ label.
+Mizell produced and mentored up-and-coming artists, including Onyx and 50 Cent, whom he eventually signed to the JMJ label.
 Simmons got divorced, remarried, and began to focus on his spiritual and philanthropic endeavors by becoming a reverend.
 He also wrote a book alongside his brother Russell.
-McDaniels, also married, made an appearance on the Notorious B.I.G.'s 1997 double-album Life After Death, and focused on raising his family.
+McDaniels made an appearance on the Notorious B.I.G.'s 1997 double-album Life After Death, and during the same time, married, and focused on raising his family.